-You can download the application form the Department of internal affairs website.
-Alternatively, if you would like an application form mailed you please email the rates team, or call us on 07 838 6688 to request a form be posted.
-Application forms can also be provided at the time when you apply.
+You can download the application form the Department of Internal Affairs website.
+Alternatively, if you would like an application form mailed you please email the rates team, or call us on 07 838 6688.
+Application forms can also be provided at the Council Offices.

 Council Rates Rebate

 Council also offer a further rates reduction in addition to the Government rebate, where additional financial assistance is required.
 Council staff will identify whether you qualify when completing the Government rebate application.
-This rates remission policy allows council to remit rates on a residential property up to a maximum of $549.
-There is additional qualifying criteria and each application is considered on its merits and is authorised by Council's Rates and Revenue Manager.
+This rates remission policy allows the Council to remit rates on a residential property up to a maximum of $614.
+There is additional qualifying criteria and each application is considered on its merits and is authorised by Council's Rates Manager.